 After homebrewing for several years, I chucked my so-called "career" and enrolled in the Craft Brewers Apprenticeship Program at the American Brewers Guild in Davis, CA. The year was 1999 when I graduated.
 I apprenticed in Boston with the only female brewer I could find.
 How fortunate — a Doemens Academy graduate!
 What crazy good fortune.
-Then I landed a job with a Boston brewpub and was gifted with a shot to work with the badass Jodi Andrews.
+Then I landed a job with Boston brewpub Boston Beer Works and was gifted with a shot to work with the badass Jodi Andrews.
 More good luck and loads of inspiration.

-Next, a farm brewery in western MA was looking, and I jumped at the chance to expand my brewing knowledge and show the guys that gals can brew too.
+Next, a farm brewery in western MA (Berkshire Brewing Co.) was looking, and I jumped at the chance to expand my brewing knowledge and show the guys that gals can brew too.
 Commuting between metrowest Boston and the Pioneer Valley, I absolutely loved every minute of working with those guys and brewing with delight.